shmg-org/umf-specification/README.md

 ## Media Types & Presets

 UMF provides some presets for how the metadata of a media type should be defined.
 All the headers are fields defined in this specification are required, but extra ones can be added for your personal use.

+> [!NOTE]
+> These presets should be implemented on the apllication side, meaning applications that uses those presets need to implement and follow this specificatoin themself.

 ### Anime